Fleena/Python-Basics/README.md

-# python basic for string DS
+Working with python basic datatypes and inbuilt python datastructures